-Dendritic cell therapy improves kidney transplant survival, study saysJune 28th, 2013 in Other /
+Dendritic cell therapy improves kidney transplant survival, study saysJune 28, 2013 in Medicine & Health / Other

 (Medical Xpress)—A single systemic dose of special immune cells prevented rejection for almost four months in a preclinical animal model of kidney transplantation, according to experts at the University of Pittsburgh School of Medicine.
 Their findings, now available in the online version of the American Journal of Transplantation, could lay the foundation for eventual human trials of the technique.